ReviewsPeripheralsCorsair Dark Core RGB Pro Review

 Battery Life

-The Dark Core RGB Pro has longer battery life than the standard version.
+The Dark Core RGB Pro has a longer battery life than the standard version.
 Our tests confirmed that the Dark Core RGB’s claimed runtime of 50 hours is accurate, making it far longer than the 24 hours claimed by its predecessor.
 The Pro model also has a different charging port than the standard version does: USB-C. Fortunately, Corsair provides the required cable.
-Those that have a Qi wireless charger may wish to look into the Dark Core RGB Pro SE.
-It is Qi compatible, so you can charge it while you game by placing it on a Qi charging mouse pad.

 Should You Buy It or Not?

-In the end, I would like to give a huge shoutout to The Revive Tech for sending me this sample unit to review and share my experience with the world.
+In the end, I would like to give a massive shoutout to The Revive Tech for sending me this sample unit to review and share my experience with the world.
 Thank you for letting me put it through its paces.
-The Corsair Dark Core RGB PRO gaming mouse earns the Tech4gamers recommended Award because of its palm-favored design, extensive features, impressive performance, and dynamic RGB lighting.

 Was our article helpful? 👨💻